 In fact, the Montreal Protocol has been so successful that the Obama administration worked with other member countries in October 2016 to add new provisions to tackle hydrofluorocarbons (HFCs), a class of gases that have been used to replace CFCs but has the nasty side effect of being a powerful greenhouse gas.
 The history of the Montreal Protocol shows how commitments to international environmental leadership is a thread that can connect U.S. administrations from both parties across decades — and the transition to a carbon-free energy future will similarly be bigger than any single president and longer than any one presidency.

 Continuing the Bipartisan Solar Boom

 At the end of the day, even if Americans are divided in their opinions over the incoming President-Elect Trump — just as Americans were often divided in our opinions over President Obama — the popularity of solar is universal, as close to a bipartisan truth as anything in our politics.
 A recent Pew Research Center poll found that 89% of Americans support expanding the use of solar power — more than any other source of energy polled!
 This support includes 97% of the most liberal Democrats and 83% of even the most conservative Republicans.

-So all Americans — or, at least, 89% of Americans — should thank President Obama for his bold leadership and vision in presiding over a clean energy revolution that he correctly called “irreversible” in his recent article in Science magazine.
+So all Americans — or, at least, 89% of Americans — should thank President Obama for the solar legacy he leaves behind and for his bold leadership and vision in presiding over a clean energy revolution that he correctly called “irreversible” in his recent article in Science magazine.
 And for an incoming president that has put a premium on creating jobs and making good deals, continuing this trend of bipartisan support for clean, low-cost, job-creating solar energy should make all the sense in the world.